On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Acknowledgments

 \section{Acknowledgments}

-We thank Ziv Scully for his many invaluable suggestions, including simplifying the proof for bounding the remaining workload under $\mathsf{NP}$-$\mathsf{SRPT}$, and the usage of the WINE identity.
-We also appreciate his feedback on improving the presentation of earlier versions of this paper.
+The author thanks Ziv Scully for his many invaluable suggestions, including simplifying the proof for bounding the remaining workload under NP-SRPT and the usage of the WINE identity, and for his feedback on improving the presentation of earlier versions of this article.
+The author also thanks the anonymous reviewers for their valuable comments and suggestions.